 In plain English, this means that the narrower or straighter the garment, the deeper or larger the hem allowance.

 Conversely, the wider or fuller the garment, the narrower the hem must be!
-Please imprint this on your mind to save yourself from bulky, fiddly hem foolishness when sewing full garments!
+Please imprint this on your mind to save yourself from bulky, fiddly hem foolishness when sewing dresses with full or circle skirts!

 Once you’ve located that friend, have them use a yardstick to measure the distance from the floor to your desired hem length.
 As they measure around the garment, ask them to place pins at the desired hemline so that they are parallel to the floor.

 Then, all you need to do is to add the appropriate hem allowance and trim off any excess.